What does a human resource specialist do?

-As governments and higher courts set more standards concerning employee rights and compensation, and with more companies focusing on employee development and retention, the need for specialists to fill human resources jobs is projected to increase by 17% by 2016, taking the total number of jobs from 868,000 to an impressive 1,015,000.
+As governments and higher courts set more standards concerning employee rights and compensation, and with more companies focusing on employee development and retention, the need for specialists to fill human resources jobs is projected to increase by 17% between 2006 and 2016, taking the total number of jobs from 868,000 to an impressive 1,015,000.
 (1)

 Entry-level HR specialists can expect to earn somewhere between $33,000 and $55,000, with HR assistants earning $34,000 yearly on average.
 Advancement to HR management or HR director positions can increase annual salary from $70,000 to well over $90,000.
 (2)

 HR specialists have a unique opportunity to focus more on the human side of business while also serving an important role in the overall growth and productivity of a company.
 Those who enjoy the business environment but wish to focus their efforts on interpersonal duties may find a career in human resources especially worthwhile.